Biller.ca

 Does Tangerine offer business accounts?

 Tangerine does not currently offer dedicated business banking accounts.
-However, many sole proprietors and freelancers use personal Tangerine accounts for their business banking needs.
+Many sole proprietors and freelancers use personal Tangerine accounts for their business banking.